 I recently asked readers if they could help find a plaid floor for Bernadette’s laundry room similar to the one in the photo at the right.
 In my online searching, I had come up empty handed, and I offered a bounty — a prize from my secret treasure chest — to the reader with the best idea.
 Lots of readers contributed ideas, and in the end, I decided it was a three-way tie.
-Here are the two ideas that, I think, would mimic the look of that 1990′s vinyl sheet tile in the photo.
+Here are three ideas that, I think, would mimic the look of that 1990’s vinyl sheet tile in the photo.

 1. Create a plaid design using floor tile: The first comment ka-boom was from Sarah, and she is the first co-winner.
 She suggested: